hubotio/hubot/docs/README.md

     % git add .
     % git commit -m "Initial commit"

-You have have your own functional hubot!
+You now have your own functional hubot!
 There's a `bin/hubot` command for convenience, to handle installing npm dependencies, loading scripts, and then launching your hubot.